nicolaskennof/08-Train-Timetable/README.md

 The train timetable helps register trains and first daily departure in order to calculate the next train time and how much time left before it arrives.

 #========== 2.
 How to get started? ==========
-Submit the train details filling-up those in the form below the table.
+Please visit https://nicolaskennof.github.io/08-Train-Timetable/ and submit the train details filling-up those in the form below the table.

 #========== 3.
 Who maintains and contributes? ==========
 Nicolas Kennof is the main contributor to this project.